 Maybe it’s time to go global?
 New languages, countries, how exciting is that?!

-Of course, when you reach across national borders (or language boarders) to find new customers, you also open up an additional set of challenges.
+Of course, when you reach across national borders (or language borders) to find new customers, you also open an additional set of challenges.
 It’s not easy to go international.